 Other devices can act as an interface between your electric violin and your headphones like a computer if it is equipped with a quality sound card.

 Small digital interfaces for computers, mobile phones and tablets are also effective.
 They allow you to plug in your instrument, connect it to your tablet using an effects application and output the sound to a headset.

 They allow you several things, to plug in your instrument, connect it to your tablet using an effects application and output the sound to a set of headphones.

 When a classical violinist first tries an electric violin, he will be destabilized by the change in the source of the sound.
 With a classical violin, the violinist is very close to the sound source of the violin: its sound box.
 By having the violin resting on his shoulder, the sound box is very close to his ears.

 The source of the sound of the electric violin will be quite different.
 In the case of a set of headphones, the violinist will be slightly destabilized because the sound will be dry and immediate.
 The sound no longer travels through the air, it is sent directly from the electric violin to the headphones via the jack cable.

 On the other hand, with an amp, the sound path will be longer than normal.
 The sound passes from the electric violin to the amp, then it must travel through the air until it is heard by the violinist.
 The journey is therefore longer than for a classical violin.

-Other differences between an electric and a classical violin exist and can destabilize a classical violinist.
+Discover all differences between an electric and a classical violin.

 Tips for use with headphones